SECURITIES AND EXCHANGE COMMISSION

 LianBio is a cross-border biotechnology company on a mission to bring transformative medicines to patients in China and other Asian markets.
 Through partnerships with highly innovative biopharmaceutical companies around the world, LianBio is advancing a diversified portfolio of clinically validated product candidates with the potential to drive new standards of care across cardiovascular, oncology, ophthalmology, inflammatory disease and respiratory indications.
 LianBio is establishing an international infrastructure to position the company as a partner of choice with a platform to provide access to China and other Asian markets.
 For additional information, please visit the company’s website at www.lianbio.com.

 Statements in this press release about future expectations, plans and prospects, as well as any other statements regarding matters that are not historical facts, may constitute forward-looking statements.
-The words “anticipate,” "plan," " believe," “continue,” “expect,” “potential,” “project,” and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-Forward-looking statements in this press release include, but are not limited to, statements concerning the Company’s plans and expectations with respect to the initiation and completion of its clinical trials, the advancement of its pipeline of therapeutic candidates, the continued growth of its organization, its ability to bring transformative medicines to patients across Asia, its ability to navigate complex regulatory environments in Greater China and Asia, the Company's plans and expectations with respect to preparation for potential commercialization and product launch, and the timeline through which it expects to be able to fund its operating expenses and capital expenditure requirements, as well as statements regarding its partners’ announced plans and expectations with respect to their planned product development activities, preclinical studies and clinical trials.
+The words " believe," “expect,” “potential,” “may” “will” and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+Forward-looking statements in this press release include, but are not limited to, statements concerning the promise of sisunatovir to address significant treatment gaps for patient populations vulnerable to severe complications of RSV, the potential for the companies’ collaboration to provide more patients with access to a much-needed therapy, susunatovir’s ability to change the standard of care for patients with RSV disease and the Company’s timing of planned clinical trials.
 Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including: the Company’s ability to successfully initiate and conduct its planned clinical trials and complete such clinical trials and obtain results on its expected timelines, or at all; the Company’s plans to leverage data generated in its partners’ global registrational trials and clinical development programs to obtain regulatory approval and maximize patient reach for its product candidates; the Company’s ability to identify new product candidates and successfully acquire such product candidates from third parties; competition from other biotechnology and pharmaceutical companies; general market conditions; the impact of changing laws and regulations and those risks and uncertainties described in LianBio’s filings with the U.S. Securities and Exchange Commission (SEC), including LianBio’s Annual Report on Form 10-K for the year ended December 31, 2021 and subsequent filings with the SEC.
 Any forward-looking statements contained in this press release speak only as of the date hereof, and LianBio specifically disclaims any obligation to update any forward-looking statement, whether as a result of new information, future events or otherwise.
 Readers should not rely upon this information as current or accurate after its publication date.

 Elizabeth Anderson, VP Communications and Investor Relations